jorgegabrielvm/SQL_and_Python/README.md

 Download the full documents to play with in the Jupyter Lab

 ## 1. ★ Road Accident Data
-QA queries plus report
+QA queries plus report in Jupyter notebook

 ## 2. HR DATA
-QA queries
+QA queries for Power BI Dashboard

 ## 3. BikeStores
-QA queries
+QA queries for Tableau Dashbboard

 ## + ADVANCED
 IBM Certification Advanced Exercises